jmgarridopaz/jmgarridopaz.github.io/content/testcasesasdrivers.md

 Let the test harness access the driven side through the "Dependency Configurator" component.

 To achieve this, we have to change the driver side dependency.
-So that now the driver adapter (the test harness) will depend on a driver port builder, instead of depending on the driven port itself.
+So that now the driver adapter (the test harness) will depend on a driver port builder, instead of depending on the driver port itself.
 This builder would belong to the "Dependency Configurator".

 In practice, this can be done in different ways, for example: